ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	4. Unified Latent Merger
 	•	For each residue i, gather angles, adjacency info, partial coords, single embed sᵢ.
 	•	For each pair (i,j), gather zᵢⱼ, adjacency bits.
-	•	Construct a single “latent graph” or “multi-dimensional array” the diffusion can read.
+	•	Construct a single "latent graph" or "multi-dimensional array" the diffusion can read.
 	5. Diffusion
 	•	Condition on that latent.
 	•	Start from random/noisy coords or from the partial 3D in step 2.